Fumiko HAYASHI

 (泣蟲小僧 or 泣虫小僧 or 泣き虫小僧 | Nakimushi kozō).

 Short novel.
-Serialised in Asahi Shinbun in November and December 1934.
-Published by Kaizōsha in February 1935, in the collection Crybaby boy.
+Serialised in the Asahi Shinbun in October and November 1934.
+Published in book form by Kaizōsha in February 1935 in the collection Crybaby boy.

 A song of wild wheat (1935).